 The MIT DHIVE Women’s Health Track is a new and exciting internship opportunity exploring a variety of needs for Women’s Health including closing the gap in research for Women’s Health.
-Participants will gain insights from knowledgeable subject matter experts on key needs and challenges, engage in brainstorming and ideation activities, and learn from seasoned entrepreneurs how to transform ideas into viable solutions. .
-Complete our form below to apply!
+Participants will gain insights from knowledgeable subject matter experts on key needs and challenges, engage in brainstorming and ideation activities, and learn from seasoned entrepreneurs how to transform ideas into viable solutions.
+This DHIVE 2024 program track is now complete.
+Complete this form to be informed of the next DHIVE program HERE.

 All of the DHIVE tracks offer an opportunity to learn about a variety of challenging healthcare problems that need solutions.
 The program is designed to provide you with education on various topics to spark your own ideation for possible solutions.
 There are no set expectations, and we encourage ideation and creative out-of-of-the box-thinking.
 We also value diverse educational backgrounds.
 If you are interested in healthcare innovation and entrepreneurship the DHIVE program is for you!